What is the hormonal IUD?

 - A clinician inserts the IUD into your uterus using a thin (less than 5mm) applicator tube.

 - The hormonal IUD looks like a plastic T with strings attached at the bottom.
 The plastic part stays in your uterus, and the strings hang outside your cervix (the opening of your uterus).
 These strings are short and will not hang outside your vagina.
-You can feel them if you put a finger into your vagina and touch your cervix, but the strings cannot not usually be felt by a penis*.
+You can feel them if you put a finger into your vagina and touch your cervix, but the strings cannot usually be felt with a penis*.

 How to start using the hormonal IUD